PurrPurrPurpleJJ3773/jenny-ai-experiment/README.md

 ### *Interesting fact*

 One of my prompts was "crying little girl with one bare foot, the other foot is in a shoe, old English style, cosy vintage cottage style, whimsical nursery rhyme".
 The first time I entered this prompt, ChatGPT refused to generate an image because it triggered the guardrail.
 I thought that the reason lay in the fact that the words *crying*, *whimsical* and *little girl* overlapped in one sentence, thus creating ambiguity.
 Then I decided to retest this prompt.
-After several iterations the same phrase no longer triggered the guardrail, and the image looked almost exactly like the previous one.
+Firstly I changed *crying* into less strong and provocative *upset*.
+Then after several iterations the same phrase no longer triggered the guardrail, and the image looked almost exactly like the previous one.
 I can conclude that the guardrail is conditional and does not necessarily depend on the choice of words.
 The cornerstone is the general context and the number of iterations.

 ### What I learned